m4ttsch/omscs-notes-notes/information-security/access-control.md

 ## ACE Access Quiz Solution
 ![](https://assets.omscs.io/0D94E256-D8D9-4BCE-9E83-F7BFD18F7E20.png)

-Negative access rights supersede positive access rights, so you can’t terminate as soon as you find a positive access right.
+Negative access rights supersede positive access rights, so you can't terminate as soon as you find a positive access right.
 You can terminate as soon as you find a negative access right, though.

-NB: The third option can’t be true if the second option is true.
+NB: The third option can't be true if the second option is true.

 ## Revocation of Rights Quiz
 ![](https://assets.omscs.io/99C6BB65-DB67-42A9-A133-484EAEC0498C.png)